ENVIRONMENTALLY COMPLIANT SINCE 1990

 In 2011 the State of NJ passed an E-Waste law banning all to-be disposed of electronics from landfills and requiring that they be recycled by an authorized electronic recycling company.
 Currently 24 other states have passed similar bills requiring the recycling of electronics and that the recycling be done by qualified responsible recyclers.
 We are 1 of 12 currently authorized electronically recycling facilities in NJ and our status as a Federal EPA registered Universal Waste destination facility qualifies us as a recognized responsible recycler in 24 other states.
 Back Thru The Future® provides environmentally compliant computer recycling services.
 We do not resell used computer equipment believing that the resale of a client’s computer equipment represents a potential ongoing environmental liability for the client.

-In late 2017 Back Thru The Future became certified for ISO 14001.
+In late 2017 Back Thru The Future became certified for the ISO 14001 environmental standard.
 Qualification is an intense management and administrative effort that requires a significant organizational commitment to a rigorous process and the auditable maintenance of that process.
 Prior to the development of the ISO 14000 series, organizations voluntarily constructed their own environmental management systems “EMS”s, but this made comparisons of environmental effects between companies difficult; therefore, the universal ISO 14000 series was developed.
 An EMS is defined by ISO as: “the part of the overall management system, that includes organizational structure, planning activities, responsibilities, practices, procedures, processes, and resources for developing, implementing, achieving, and maintaining the environmental policy.
 Over 300,000 organizations worldwide are 14001:2015 certified.
 14001:2015 along with our ISO 9001:2015 certification provides BTTF with the professional management framework that allows us to stay current with and to properly apply changes in environmental regulations and industry standards to our business services.

 Hard Drive Shredding History